vulcainjs/vulcain-samples/08-Validating schema/README.md

-# vulcain-samples

-Samples &amp; quickstart for vulcainjs
+# Type checking for input